 - Life insurance is not compulsory, so it’s completely up to you whether you want it or not.

 - If you buy a life insurance policy, it is a good idea to make a will as well that states where or who you want the money to go to.

-- As life insurance becomes more expensive with age, it makes financial sense to take out a guaranteed policy in your twenties or early thirties and keep it until the term has ended.
+- As policies become more expensive with age, it makes financial sense to take out a guaranteed policy in your twenties or early thirties and keep it until the term has ended.

 - Look for the best deal, not the cheapest one.
 Paying slightly higher premiums may mean you get additional benefits.